-\textbf{Rebalancing.} Our rebalancing is also adapted from \algo{Jet}~\cite{Gilbert24}. \algo{Jet} splits its rebalancing into a weak and strong part.
+\textbf{Rebalancing.} The rebalancing is also adapted from \algo{Jet}~\cite{Gilbert24}, which splits its rebalancing into a weak and strong part.
 The idea is to determine for each vertex in an overloaded block the move with minimal loss to an underloaded block.
 All moves are approximately sorted and then as few vertices as necessary are moved.
-Weak rebalancing aims to keep the loss small, however, it might need multiple iterations to achieve a balanced partition.
-The strong rebalancing instead often achieves a balanced partition in one iteration, but has a greater loss.
+Weak rebalancing aims to keep the loss small, but might need multiple iterations, while strong rebalancing balances in one iteration, but has a much greater loss.

-\emph{Weak rebalancing} starts by determining for each vertex $v$ in an overloaded block, the move with maximum gain (or equally minimum loss) $G_b(v)$ into a neighboring block $b$ that has a weight smaller than the threshold $\sigma \leq L_{\max}$.
-The threshold $\sigma$ is chosen such that there is a small dead-zone between $\sigma$ and $L_{\max}$, so $b$ can take multiple vertices without instantly being overloaded.
-In our implementation we start with $\sigma = L_{\max} - 0.065L_{\max}$ and gradually lower it throughout the multilevel scheme until at the lowest level we use \hbox{$\sigma = L_{\max} - 0.005L_{\max}$}.
-We lower it, since the vertex weights are also gradually getting smaller during uncoarsening.
-Therefore, we can operate on a more fine level and more blocks become eligible.
-If for a vertex no such neighboring block exists, a random block that fits the threshold is chosen.
+The \emph{weak} rebalancing starts by determining for each vertex $v$ in an overloaded block the move with maximum gain (or equally minimum loss) $G_b(v)$ into a neighboring block~$B$ that has a weight less than the threshold $\sigma \leq L_{\max}$.
+The threshold $\sigma$ is chosen such that there is a small dead zone between $\sigma$ and $L_{\max}$, so $B$ can take multiple vertices without instantly being overloaded.
+In our implementation we set $\sigma = L_{\max} - 100$, just like \algo{Jet}.
+If for a vertex no such neighboring block exists, a random block that satisfies the threshold is chosen.
 Heavy vertices $v$ that weigh more than $1.5(c(\Pi(v)) - c(V) / k)$ are not allowed to move during rebalancing.